Friday, September 13, 2024

 The story...

 "You're going to have foot surgery on both of your feet?
 That's great, you'll be in a wheelchair and bring light on all the handicap access limitations within our facilities.
-Why not do the wheelchair option and indirectly help others along the way."
+Why not do the wheelchair option and indirectly help others along the way?"
 I accepted the surgery one foot at a time - traded the concept of a wheelchair with the reality of crutches.
-My struggles with my crutches did require me to receive help, and possibly love, from other people; but, I didn't expose the handicap limitations that some hoped I would.
+My struggles with crutches did require receiving help, possibly love too, from others; but, I didn't expose the handicap limitations some hoped for.

-I remember standing in the snow, on my crutches, trying to work the card reader, with my bag dangling from my shoulder, attempting to open the entry door - I couldn't do it.
-I had to wait for another early bird to arrive and open it for me.
-I couldn't do this on my own and needed the help.
-The experience was real good for me - it was teaching me to be both less self reliant and to receive kindness from others too.
-Strangely, these painful life lessons were good and I was "lucky" enough to repeat the process twice.
+I remember standing in the snow, on my crutches, trying to work the entry card reader. my bag dangled from my shoulder as I attempted to open the door - I couldn't do it.
+I waited for another early bird to arrive and open it for me.
+I couldn't do it on my own and needed help.
+The experience was real good for me - it was teaching me to be both less self reliant and to receive kindness on the way.
+Strangely, those painful life lessons were good and I was "lucky" enough to repeat the process twice.

-So, I believe the painful experience was actually of great value like a pearl; yet, I want to avoid similar pain today.
+So, the painful experience was actually of great value like a pearl; yet, I maneuver to avoid similar pain today.
 Okay, that doesn't make sense - I will to remain thankful for life within all circumstances today.
-I stand in thankfulness for God's provision for today, tomorrow, and for all eternity - that's a good place to be.
+I stand in thankfulness for God's provision for today, tomorrow, and for all eternity too.

-People, who choose to live their life out within the only church in town, would recognize the value of all life experiences worked out within the will of God.
+People, who choose to live their life out within the only church in town, would recognize the value of all life experiences worked out while listening to the will of God.
 They'll enjoy relationships with others whom they can express and receive loving kindness along the way.
 They'll recognize God's provision for those who accept His love and our His - "abba" father!

 Just for today...